WEBINAR: Shaping the Future of Radiology – How Deep Learning Will Enable Diagnosticians to be More Productive, Quantitative and Precise

 • Precise: By ensuring the right information is available, filtered and presented to support the diagnosis, as well as ensuring the repeatability of any quantification processes

-This free one-hour webinar will show how GE Healthcare’s partnerships with leading academic institutions and health systems are targeting key disease states, inefficient processes and care areas to build a library of AI algorithms which will power subsequent releases of our radiography solutions.
+This one-hour webinar will show how GE Healthcare’s partnerships with leading academic institutions and health systems are targeting key disease states, inefficient processes and care areas to build a library of AI algorithms, which will power subsequent releases of GE radiography solutions.

 About GE Healthcare

 GE Healthcare provides transformational medical technologies and services to meet the demand for increased access, enhanced quality and more affordable healthcare around the world.
 GE (NYSE: GE) works on things that matter – great people and technologies taking on tough challenges.
 From medical imaging, software and IT, patient monitoring and diagnostics to drug discovery, biopharmaceutical manufacturing technologies and performance improvement solutions, GE Healthcare helps medical professionals deliver great healthcare to their patients.